Anne-Marie Elvius was a textile artist who also wrote textbooks and was commissioned to deliver many public artworks.

 Further to her artistic work Anne-Marie Elvius also produced several textbooks.
 The first of these was Jag vill brodera, published in 1960.
 This was an embroidery textbook intended for children and young people.
 Barbro Bergvall did the book illustrations on this occasion but later Anne-Marie Elvius produced her own illustrations in her books.
 20 years passed before she released her next book but during the period starting in 1980 and right up to 1991 Anne-Marie Elvius produced several textbooks for Medborgarskolan, primarily focused on textile group-work.
 Anne-Marie Elvius also served as an inspector of handicrafts at Medborgarskolan in the period from 1971 to 1986, whilst continuing her freelance work as a textile artist.
 Anne-Marie Elvius also produced illustrations for other teachers’ textbooks which were also published by Medborgarskolan publishers.

 Anne-Marie Elvius died in 2012.
-She is buried at Högsrum cemetery on Öland.
+Her ashes were strewn in the memorial garden of Högsrum on Öland.